Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition

 Based on the successful integration of the game into a population survey three important conclusions can be drawn.
 First, the game "works", i.e, it is in itself engaging and self-explanatory.
-User comments which were submitted alongside both the the survey and game suggest that the game was evaluated positively by many (interested) players.
+User comments which were submitted alongside both the survey and game suggest that the game was evaluated positively by many (interested) players.
 Second, our analyses of socio-demographic and attitudinal characteristics of the players documents that the game was able to engage clearly beyond the stereotypical group of young males.
 While men were slightly more likely to engage with the game, the difference is not large.
 The same is true for education and age.
-Importantly, also, even though the energy transition is strongly politicized in Switzerland, players with different ideological views engaged with the game in a similar way.
-Third, and finally, however, one caveat is that individuals less climate concern and those less interested in politics seem difficult to reach.
+It is also important to note that, even though the energy transition is strongly politicized in Switzerland, players with different ideological views engaged with the game in a similar way.
+Finally however, one caveat is that individuals less climate concern and those less interested in politics seem difficult to reach.